levon003/HealthBlogRec/README.md

  - `src`: Python source files.
    - Top level: The bash scripts are designed to work with the [Slurm](https://slurm.schedmd.com/documentation.html) scheduling system using on MSI.
 The core entry points to the cbrec package are convenience scripts: `gen.py` to generate training data and `predict.py` for making predictions from a trained model. `*test*.py` are for limited automated testing.
-   - `cbrec`: Python package `cbrec` for a recommendation system: data processing, model training, and evaluation.
+   - `cbrec`: Python package for recommendation: data processing, model training, and evaluation.
+     - Top level: entry point for training and test data generation is `triple_generation.py`.
+Other files support tracking of recent activity, interaction network structure, and I/O for the generated features and metadata.
+     - `text`: For managing RoBERTa embeddings in an sqlite database.
+     - `modeling`: Implements the actual model, including routines for data preprocessing and optimization.
+     - `experiment`: For generating experimental configurations for offline model training and evaluation.
+Used for hyperparameter search.
+   - `cbsend`: For templating and sending emails to participants.
+   - `extract`: For converting MongoDB BSON exports into flattened ndJSON representations.
  - `notebook`: Jupyter Notebooks for analysis and experimentation with recommendation systems models.
+Unfortunately, the internal user IDs can be linked to public CaringBridge profiles, so all cell outputs are cleared and all ID/email references stripped.
+Figures generated for the paper can be found in `figures`, but all other figures have been cleared.
+   - `eval`: Modeling, including the weekly train & predict in `PytorchTraining.ipynb`.
+Offline evaluation is here too, for both trained models and non-trained baselines.
+   - `model_data`: Data preparation, cleaning, and transformation.
+Includes one-off investigations of outliers and unexpected data distributions.
+   - `prerec_evidence`: Data analysis mostly conducted before the study.
+Includes an analysis of the retention impact of author comments (sec3.1 in [arXiv:2209.04973v1](https://arxiv.org/abs/2209.04973v1))
+   - `retention`:
+   - `sqlite`: Small data transformations for internal testing.
+   - `survey`: Survey data analysis and monitoring of participant activity during the field study.
+   - `torch_experiments`: Modeling experiments, including some hyperparameter optimization and testing of experiment infrastructure.
  - `data`: small data objects stored with the repository.
 A few examples are provided.
-All of the "real" data was stored in compressed .sqlite
+All of the "real" data was stored in compressed BSON, JSON, and SQLite files on MSI.

 ## Using HealthBlogRec